johnoliver/git-rollback-maven-plugin/README.md

 git-rollback-maven-plugin
 =========================

-Provides a release rollback functionality that deletes git tags created by a maven release and rolls back the release
+Provides a release rollback functionality that deletes git tags created by a maven release, rolls back the release and deletes any artifacts deployed as part of the release

 Usage
 =====